JvanKatwijk/qt-dab/README.md

 Step 1
 -----------------------------------------------------------------

-- :information_source: Note that the sources for 4.4.2 are now in the subdirectory `qt-dab-s4` and for qt-dab-5.0 in the subdirectory `qt-dab-s5`
+- :information_source: Note that the sources for 4.4.x are now in the subdirectory `qt-dab-s4` and for qt-dab-5.x in the subdirectory `qt-dab-s5`
 - Install required libraries, see section 5.5.3 (page 29) of the manual for 4.4.
-- :information_source: Note: It turns out that in recent versions of Debian (and related) distributions the lib `qt5-default` does not exist as as separate library.
+* :infoirmation: It turns out that in recent versions of Debian (and related) distributions the lib `qt5-default` does not exist as as separate library.
 - It seems to be part of another of the qt5 packages that is installed.
 - Be aware that different distributions store qt files on different locations, adapt the INCLUDEPATH setting in the `.pro` file if needed.